County Laois, Ireland

 An array of activities are available in the hotel grounds, from boating on the lake, to fishing, to falconry and horse riding

 Ballyfin is a magical place.
-Set amidst 600 acres of lush parkland, with lakes for fishing, woods for exploring, a walled garden beautiful in every season, and landscaping with follies and grottoes inspired by the famed ‘Capability’ Brown making it a stunning retreat year round.
+Set amidst 600 acres of lush parkland, there are lakes for fishing, woods for exploring and a beautiful walled garden beautiful leaving plenty of places to explore.

-Ballyfin is best described as a luxurious country house.
-With just 15 rooms, despite its vast size, this Regency mansion prides itself on creating a homely atmosphere and guests often say they feel part of a period drama!
-The reception rooms are magnificent but yet you can easily find a quiet corner to relax in.
-The Library is particularly lovely as it runs the length of its south façade, making it bright and beautiful, as is the sun-filled Conservatory that leads off this great room, though finding the door is tricky as it's hidden amongst the bookshelves.
+With just 20 rooms, despite its vast size, this Regency mansion prides itself on creating a homely atmosphere and guests often say they feel part of a period drama!
+The Library is particularly lovely as it runs the length of its south façade, ensuring it is bathed in light.
+Concealed amongst the bookshelves you'll find yourself in a sun-filled Conservatory, the ideal spot to enjoy a tea or coffee.

-Despite the formal surroundings and the opulent decor, Ballyfin is charming and welcoming and the focus is for guests to ease into their stay as if visiting friends.
-A croquet set lies on the lawn ready for an impromptu game, there is a clay pigeon trap for those fancying a pop and the lake is stocked with roach and pike if you want to wander off with a rod.
-Inside you can sign up for a wine or whiskey tasting or slope into one of the drawing rooms for a music recital.
-There is even a dress-up box stuffed with period costumes sourced from the Lyric Opera Company in Chicago which guests can delve into to make themselves feel even more at home!
+Despite the formal surroundings and the opulent décor, Ballyfin is charming and welcoming and pride themselves on creating a relaxed and homely atmosphere.
+A croquet set lies on the lawn ready for an impromptu game, there is a clay pigeon trap for outdoor persuits and the lake is stocked with roach and pike, should you wish to try your hand at fishing.
+Indoors, you can sign up for a wine or whiskey tasting or slope into one of the drawing rooms for a music recital.
+There is even a dress-up box stuffed with period costumes sourced from the Lyric Opera Company in Chicago, which guests can delve into to make themselves feel even more at home!

-Eating and drinking at Ballyfin is amazing too.
-Pre-dinner cocktails are served to guests.
-Picnics are prepared for adventurous types.
-Dinner is served in the magnificent State Dining Room or the smaller Van Der Hagen Dining Room.
-And the Ballyfin Bar serves beers on tap, local whiskeys and in the summer spreads out into the former kitchen yard.
+Eating and drinking at Ballyfin is a treat for the senses.
+Dinner is served in the magnificent State Dining Room or the smaller Van Der Hagen Dining Room, serving local, natural, seasonal cuisine.
+The Ballyfin Bar serves beers on tap as well as local whiskeys, and in the summer you can relax the former kitchen yard, or the hotel can even organise a pic nic for you.

-With just 15 guest rooms and suites, this traditionally styled hotel exudes a regal and luxurious air.
-All of the rooms have been recently renovated to reflect their once grand state and are furnished with an array of antiques and tapestries.
+With just 20 guest rooms and suites, this traditionally-styled hotel exudes a regal and luxurious air.
+All of the rooms have been renovated to reflect their grand original state and are furnished with an array of antiques and tapestries.

 All rooms and suites come equipped with a flat screen HD television, iPod docking station, DVD library and WiFi.